splattyabc/outro/README.md

 Python 3.10.5
 Type "help", "copyright", "credits" or "license" for more information.

-If it does not, you can go to the Microsoft store, and download "Python 3.10", then repeat to make sure it has worked.'
+If it does not, you can go to the Microsoft store, and download "Python 3.10", then repeat to make sure it has worked.

+Now, you need to download vlc from here: https://www.videolan.org/vlc/download-windows.html

 Next, download this repository.